acf-extended/ACF-Extended/README.md

 * Dynamic Post Type: Added a configuration button next to the post type title, if the post type was generated by the Dynamic Post Type tool.
 * Dynamic Taxonomy: Added a configuration button next to the taxonomy title, if the taxonomy was generated by the Dynamic Taxonomy tool.
 * Field Groups: Better 'Load' column data source.
 Now display: DB, Json or PHP.
 * Field Groups: Now forcing Json / PHP Sync if local files are loaded by ACF.
 In order to disable it, and if the setting is already enabled, you must manually delete the `group_xxxxxxxxx` file in your theme folder.
-This behavior is applied to avoid any data desynchonization.
+This behavior is applied to avoid any data desync.
 * Field: Fixed a PHP notice in the Advanced Validation setting update.
 * Field Groups: Taxonomy acf-field-group-category - Better exclusion from ACF taxonomy selection (location & fields)